 In most tabulations, movers within the U.S. are divided into three groups according to their previous residence: "Different house, same county," "Different county, same state," and "Different state."
 The last group may be further subdivided into region of residence 1 year ago.
-An additional category, "Abroad," includes those whose previous residence was in a foreign country, Puerto Rico, American Samoa, Guam, the Northern Marianas, or the U.S. Virgin Islands, including members of the armed forces and their dependents.
+An additional category, "Abroad," includes those whose previous residence was in a foreign country, Puerto Rico, American Samoa, Guam, the Northern Marianas, or the

+U.S. Virgin Islands, including members of the Armed Forces and their dependents.
 Some tabulations show movers who were residing in Puerto Rico or one of the U.S. Island Areas 1 year ago separately from those residing in foreign countries.

 In most tabulations, movers within Puerto Rico are divided into two groups according to their residence 1 year ago: "Same municipio," and "Different municipio."
-Municipio of previous residence in Puerto Rico is not available for people living in the United States in 2005.
 Other tabulations show movers within or between metropolitan areas similar to the stateside tabulations.